-Disability Services is committed to creating an inclusive campus that celebrates diversity and provides students with disabilities an equal opportunity to participate in the educational process.
+Disability Services is committed to supporting an inclusive campus environment that celebrates disability as diversity and provides students with disabilities an equal opportunity to participate in the educational process.

 Exam accommodations include extended time, use of assistive technology, permission to take the test in a quiet or private location or other specific conditions.
 Scheduling accommodated exams requires collaboration between the student, faculty and if necessary Testing Services.

 Extended time is based on the amount of time time provided to other students in the class NOT the length of time that the professor feels it should take to complete the exam.
 Read more about the Office of Civil Rights ruling on extended exam time.